 Item Guidelines #!version:1.0.0.1 It must be placed in the first line.
 Do not edit and delete.
 The header above must appear as-is in the first line The line beginning with "#" is considered to be a comment.
 You can use "#" to make any comment in the boot file. include:config <xxx.cfg> include:config "xxx.cfg"</xxx.cfg> Each "include" statement can specify a URL where a configuration file is stored.
 The configuration file format must be .cfg.
-The URL in <> or "" supports the following two forms: Relative URL (relative to the boot file): For example, sip.cfg, HTTP Directory/sip.cfg Absolute URL: For example, http://10.2.5.258/HTTP Directory/sip.cfg
+The URL in &lt;&gt; or "" supports the following two forms: Relative URL (relative to the boot file): For example, sip.cfg, HTTP Directory/sip.cfg Absolute URL:

-Item Guidelines The URL must point to a specific CFG file.
+Item Guidelines For example, http://10.2.5.258/HTTP Directory/sip.cfg The URL must point to a specific CFG file.
 The CFG files are downloaded in the order listed (top to bottom).
-The parameters in the new downloaded configuration files will override the duplicate parameters in files downloaded earlier.
-3) The "include" statement can be repeated as many times as needed.
+The parameters in the newly downloaded configuration files will override the duplicate parameters in files downloaded earlier.
+The "include" statement can be repeated as many times as needed.
 4) The [\$MODEL] can be added to specify settings for specific phone models. \$MODEL represents the phone model name.
-The valid phone model names are: VP59, T58, CP960, T54W, T54S, T53W, T53, T52S, T48S, T48G, T46S, T46G, T42S, T42G, T41P, T41S, T40P, T40G, T29G, T27G, T23P, T23G, T21P_E2, T19P_E2 and CP920.
+The valid phone model names are: VP59, T58, CP960, T57W, T54W, T53W, T53, T48U, T48S, T48G, T46U, T46S, T46G, T43U, T42U, T42S, T42G, T41P, T41S, T40P, T40G, T29G, T27G, T23P, T23G, T21P_E2, T19P_E2 and CP920.
 Multiple phone models are separated by commas.
 For example, [T46S, T23G].
 It is only applicable to IP phones (except W53P/W60P/CP930W-Base) running firmware version 83 or later.
 Note : The phone model name T21P_E2 is applicable to T21P E2 and T21 E2 phones.
 Enable or disable the overwrite mode.
-The overwrite mode is applied to the configuration files specified to download.
-Note that it only affects the parameters pre-provisioned via central provisioning. overwrite_mode 1 -(Enabled) - If the value of a parameter in configuration files is left blank, or if a non-static parameter in configuration files is deleted or commented out, the factory default value takes effect.
-0 -(Disabled) - If the value of a parameter in configuration files is left blank, deleted or commented out, the pre-configured value is kept.
+1-(Enabled) - If the value of a parameter in configuration files is left blank, or if a non-static parameter in configuration files is deleted or commented out, the factory default value takes effect. overwrite_mode 0 -(Disabled) - If the value of a parameter in configuration files is left blank, deleted or commented out, the pre-configured value is kept.
 Note : This parameter can only be used in boot files.
 If a boot file is used but the value of the parameter "overwrite_mode" is not configured, the overwrite mode is enabled by default.
 Enable or disable the exclude mode.
-The exclude mode applies to the configuration files specified in the boot file.
-0 -Disabled (Append Mode), the phone downloads its own model-specific configuration files, and downloads other model-unspecified configuration files. specific_model.excluded mode 1 -Enabled (Exclude Mode), the phone attempts to download its own model-specific configuration files; if there is no own model-specific configuration files found on the server, it downloads model-unspecified configuration files.
-Note : Exclude mode can only be used in boot files.
+The exclude mode applies to the configuration files specified in the boot file. specific_model.excluded mode 0-Disabled (Append Mode), the phone downloads its own model-specific configuration files and downloads other model-unspecified configuration files.
+1-Enabled (Exclude Mode), the phone attempts to download its own model-specific configuration files; if there are no own model-specific configuration files found on the server, it downloads model-unspecified configuration files.
+Note: Exclude mode can only be used in boot files.
 If a boot file is used but the value of the parameter "specific_model.excluded_mode" is not configured, the exclude mode is disabled by default.
-Exclude mode feature is only applicable to IP phones (except
+Exclude mode

-Item Guidelines W53P/W60P/CP930W-Base) running firmware version 83 or later.
+Item Guidelines feature is only applicable to IP phones (except W53P/W60P/CP930W-Base) running firmware version 83 or later.